 The free voluntary service provides a convenient alternative to having residential tenancy matters heard by the NSW Civil and Administrative Tribunal (NCAT).
 An experienced Fair Trading Officer will aim to finalise the complaint through mutual agreement.

 If Fair Trading cannot get the parties to agree to a resolution, either party may lodge a claim with NCAT.

-Learn more about this free service and whether Fair Trading can look into your matter on the Residential tenancy complaint service page on the Fair Trading website or call our 13 32 20 hotline with your tenancy questions.
+Learn more about this free service and whether Fair Trading can look into your matter on the Residential tenancy and real estate complaint service page or call our 13 32 20 hotline with your tenancy questions.

-In July 2015 NSW Fair Trading introduced Rental Bonds Online (RBO), a new service to lodge, manage and refund rental bonds.
+Rental Bonds Online (RBO) is a service to lodge, manage and refund rental bonds easily and securely.
 You can find out more on RBO by visiting the Rental Bonds Online for private landlords web page.
 Further information is also included on our Frequently asked questions for private landlords web page.